ned2/slapdash/README.md

 your app, and will also set up the Apache instance to serve your static assets much faster than would be the case through the Python worker processes.

+_Note:_ You will need to reinstall Slapdash in order for changes to the `run-slapdash-prod` script to take effect even if you installed Slapdash as an editable install with (ie `pip install -e`).

 ### Running with a different WSGI Server